Stereoscopic video game: 1980s

 Sega released the world's first commercial stereoscopic video game, SubRoc-3D, in 1982.
 This arcade game introduced an active shutter 3D system, jointly developed by Sega with Matsushita (now Panasonic).
 In 1983, the first model of the TomyTronic series of gaming laptop LCD game & watch-type stereoscopic 3D was released by Takara Tomy.
 A 3D imager for the console Vectrex vector, a pair of 3D glasses using a rotating color wheel synchronized with the display was released by Smith Engineering in 1984.

 Battle Bird, developed by Irem, was released in Japan in January 1986, and demonstrated at London's Amusement Trades Exhibition International (ATEI) show the same month.
 It was a space shooter that used Irem's 3D Vision system, which displayed stereoscopic 3D color graphics using a complex 3D system consisting of a dual-monitor setup, a half-silvered mirror, and a viewer with a polarizing filter for each eye.
 Upon its debut in early 1986, Mike Roberts of Computer Gamer magazine called it "the best example of the 3D effect that" he had ever seen.
 However, only a small number of arcade cabinets were manufactured.
 Taito also developed an unsuccessful 3-D arcade game, followed by Namco with 3-D Thunder Ceptor II (1986), which generates 3-D images using LCD shutter glasses enhanced by a Fresnel lens placed between the glasses and video screen, giving the impression of large 3-D images coming near the player.

-In 1987, the shutter-based SegaScope 3D Glasses for the Sega Master System home console was released, and the Famicom 3D System for Nintendo's Famicom (NES) was launched only in Japan but met with limited success.
+In 1987, the shutter-based SegaScope 3D Glasses for the Master System home console was released, and the Famicom 3D System for Nintendo's Famicom (NES) was launched only in Japan but met with limited success.
 The Taito Z System arcade game Continental Circus, the first stereoscopic 3D racing video game, also released in 1987.
 The SegaScope 3D, Famicom 3D System and Continental Circus all used active shutter 3D glasses.
 In 1988, the X-Specs 3D glasses including 3D game SpaceSpuds for Amiga were brought out by Haitex.